akcarsten/spike_sorting/README.md

 This is the Python Jupyter Notebook for the Medium articles ([X](https://towardsdatascience.com/using-signal-processing-to-extract-neural-events-in-python-964437dc7c0) and [Y](https://towardsdatascience.com/whos-talking-using-k-means-clustering-to-sort-neural-events-in-python-e7a8a76f316)) on how to use signal processing techniques and K-means clustering to sort spikes.

 ### Part I

-Code to read data from a .ncs file and extract the spike channel form the raw broad band signal through bandpass filtering.
+Code to read data from a .ncs file and extract the spike channel form the raw braod band signal through bandpass filtering.
 Also includes a function to extract and align spikes from the signal.

 ### Part II
 Code to perform PCA on the extracted spike waveforms.
 Followed by a function that does K-means clustering on the PCA data to determine the number of clusters in the data and average waveforms according to their cluster number.

 First we start with importing the libraries for reading in the data and processing it.